sst/guide/_chapters/create-a-cognito-test-user.md

   --username admin
 {% endhighlight %}

-Now the test user is created.
-Next let's setup Cognito Identity Pools to secure the S3 Bucket we created for file uploads.
+Now our test user is ready.

+Next, let's setup Cognito Identity Pools to secure the S3 Bucket we created for file uploads.